 If you’re into backpacking, fishing, or camping, then you know that spending the night 100ft from moving water is the stuff dreams are made of.
 There’s something instinctively calming about being near water, it could be the calling of the lapping waves on the shore or the cool humidity that comes from cold streams in the summer heat.
 Whatever it is that draws you to the water’s edge, there’s no better way of enjoying the company of moving water than dozing off and waking up to nature on the go.
-Check out these four rivers while you plan your next camping trip.
+Check out these four rivers while you plan your next camping trip, guided or not.

 Photo Courtesy of Uncovercolorado.com